icyphox/nicy/readme.md

 ## Configuration
 At the moment, you’re going to have to modify `src/nicy.nim` to build your prompt using the procs listed below.

+## Building your own prompt
+Alternatively, you can just as easily write your own prompt in Nim using `nicy`’s built in API.
+Refer to the [Examples](#Examples) section.

+Once you’re done, compile it and add a similar function to your `.zshrc`, as above.

 ### API

 **`zeroWidth(s: string): string`**